danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 * [Part 4: Slack Action Modal Submission](../rails-slack-app-part4-action-modal-submission)
 * [Part 5: Slack Slash Command with Block Kit Response](../rails-slack-app-part5-slash-block-kit-response)

-Feel free to jump to a specific part of interest using the links above or follow along sequentially for a comprehensive understanding of building a Slack app with Rails.
+Feel free to jump to a specific part of interest using the links above or follow along sequentially.
 You can also checkout the [source code on Github](https://github.com/danielabar/retro-pulse) for the application we'll be building.

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.